notofonts/noto-docs/src/miniarticles/NotoSansNewTaiLue.md

 # Noto Sans New Tai Lue

-Noto Sans New Tai Lue is a sanserif design intended for general use for the New Tai Lue script.
+Noto Sans New Tai Lue is a sanserif design for texts in the New Tai Lue script.

-It contains 95 glyphs and 1 OpenType features, and supports 90 characters from the Unicode blocks: New Tai Lue.
+Noto Sans New Tai Lue has multiple weights, contains 95 glyphs, and supports 90 characters: New Tai Lue.

 ## Supported writing systems